saracarlile/PSD-to-HTML-Arrow/README.md

 ## Synopsis

-PSD to HTML project: Arrow PSD
+This project is used for practice converting a Photoshop PSD file to a HTML webpage.
+Using the "Arrow" PSD.

 ## More Info